-Should any of these sites be considered as affordable Traveller sites?
-Yes O No O please explain • se refer to sections 9 and 10 of the Development Plan Document when ering the following questions.)
-Do yo Yes No ou agree with the approach to the longer term supply of sites?
-O O please explain (Plea se refer to section 11 of the Development Plan Document when answering the ing questions) Do yo Yes No ou agree with the issues identified for consideration in section 11.2?
-O O please explain here any other issues that should be included in the policy?
-Yes No 0 Are t here any other policies that should be included in the document?
-Yes No 0
+Sho ι Yes uld any of these sites be considered as affordable Traveller sites?

+No 0

+If no, please explain

+• se refer to sections 9 and 10 of the Development Plan Document when vering the following questions.)

+Do y Yes No ou agree with the approach to the longer term supply of sites?
+O

+If no, please explain

+• ase refer to section 11 of the Development Plan Document when answering the ving questions)

+ou agree with the issues identified for consideration in section 11.2?

+Yes No 0 0

+please explain

+there any other issues that should be included in the policy?

+Yes

+No 0

+Are t there any other policies that should be included in the document?

+Yes

+0

 Do you have any comments on the Sustainability Appraisal (SA) and/ or the Habitats Regulations Assessment (HRA)?

 Yes

 No O

 Do you have any other comments on the consultation document that are not covered by these questions?

 Yes

 No O

 Please use additional sheets of paper if you need extra space for comment on any of the questions.

 We are also inviting people to provide suggestions of additional sites that may not already have been considered.

-If you would like to suggest a site, please use the site submission form or for more information please go to:
+If you would like to suggest a site, please use the site submission form or for more information please go to: www.herefordshire.gov.uk/planning-and-building-control/planning-policy/travellers-sites-document

-www.herefordshire.gov.uk/planning-and-building-control/planning-policy/travellerssites-document

 Please complete your contact details.

 Name:

 Address:

-P ostcode
+Postcode

 Tel No:

-Email:

-How did you hear about the consultation?
+How did you hear about the he consultation?

 Email 0

 Letter 0

 Newspaper 0 If so which one?

 Council website 0

 Social Media 0

 Other 0

-If a solution of the set ا مر بر م ما 4 م

-If social media or other please specify:
+If social media or other pl ease specify:

-In order to help us ensure that our services are accessible to all, we would appreciate it if you could take the time to complete the separate equality and diversity monitoring form.

-It will only be used for the purpose of statistical monitoring, treated as confidential and not used to identify you.
+appreciate it if you diversity monitorin could to the could to the could be coul purpose of statistical monitoring, treated as confidential

-Would you like to continue receiving information about forthcoming policy preparation and consultation?
+preparation and co e receiving information about forthcoming policy ion?

-Yes O No O
+Yes O

+N{\triangle}